hansonc2/gradeMe/README.md

-# gradeMe
+# gradeMe 📝
-script that pushes repo and runs autograder
+A script that pushes a github repo and runs an autograder on GradeScope